URL: http://www.qhull.org/ttncf

 k-SAT is the problem of testing satisfiability for k-CNF expressions.
 Clearly k-SAT can be solved by testing each possible assignment of the variables.
 Is there a faster way?
 There is a faster way if k<3, but it appears to be false for other k.

 Ttcnf explored the possibility that 3-CNF produced so many truth tables that it had to include random truth tables.
 If so, the mapping from 3-CNF to truth table would have to be random, requiring exhaustive testing of the inputs.
+This does not appear to be the case.

 The following program generates all truth tables of k-CNF expressions of n variables: